akornelia/salt-fall19-stars/README.md

 ### Edit code (make it work)
 Your task is to make the tests pass by editing the production code.
 That means that you should NOT touch the test files (i.e the files with a `.spec.js` suffix)!

 Open the project in Visual Studio Code like so `code .`.
-(Notice the dot)
+(Notice the dot).

 Since you're already running `npm run start`, the server will automagically restart every time you save a Javascript file.
+If you edit a client JavaScript file the changes will be visible on page refresh.
 The linter will trigger on every save aswell.

 Edit code until all linting errors are gone, and all unit and e2e tests pass.
 It doesn't matter if it looks good or not.
 Just make it green!